loopspeed/cytoscape.js-dagre/README.md

   // defining the topology of a graph, this sort function can help ensure the correct order of the nodes/edges.
   // this feature is most useful when adding and removing the same nodes and edges multiple times in a graph.
   stop: function() {}, // on layoutstop
-};
+  centerId: undefined, // The id of the node to center the view on };
 ```